 Let’s take a look at how each team in the race got on this week.

-This would leave the Dallas Cowboys (7-6) and the Chicago Bears (7-6) on the outside looking in.
-With the Arizona Cardinals waiting in the wings at 6-7 and possibly even Seattle depending on the MNF result.
-With each team having 3 games remaining, here is a look at the all important schedules for each team.
+This would leave the Detroit Lions (7-5) and the New York Giants (6-6) on the outside looking in.
+With each team having 4games remaining, here is a look at the all important schedules for each team.

 Follow the jump to see analysis of every team’s schedule and all the tie breakers.